pushkar4844/AWS-GuardDuty-Security-Monitoring-Lab/docs/security-hub-dashboard-guide.md

 > “I used GuardDuty’s CLI to simulate a common external attack (SSH brute-force) and confirmed that the threat was detected and forwarded to Security Hub.
 This validated my integration pipeline and showed how AWS-native tools can monitor, ingest, and score potential security threats in real time.”

 ---

+## ✅ What This Demonstrates

+Security Hub is successfully ingesting and scoring GuardDuty findings.
+This sets the stage for automated response using EventBridge and Lambda — creating a seamless pipeline from detection to remediation.

+---